ghassencherni/terraform_aws_eks_psg/README.md

 - RDS module:

--- Create the RDS instance ( used as wordpress DB for the cluster )
+-- Create the RDS instance ( used as "Mynotes" DB for the cluster / POSTGRES DB )

 ## Requirements

 - AWS access key ID and Secret key access must be stored on Jenkins ( Global credential ) with the id "aws_credentials"

-- Gitlab account ( user and password ) must be stored on Jenkins ( Global credential ) with the id "gitlab_registry"

 ## Variables